prateekbh/veronica/README.md

 ### Veronica Flux namespace
-This name pace is the store Actions and Stores.
+This namespace is the store Actions and Stores classes.

 Actions and Stores have functions createActions/createStores and getAction/getStore which help you create/get instances of both.